puspabhatt22/analysis_portfolio/README.md

 # Puspa Bhatt | Analysis Portfolio

-Hi there! 👋 I'm Puspa!

-Gamezone is a fictional gaming equipment company.
-I analyzed its 2019–2021 sales data to uncover trends, detect anomalies, and highlight opportunities for growth.
+Gamezone is a gaming equipment company.
+I analyzed its 2019–2021 sales data to uncover trends and draw insights.

 **Goal:** Understand revenue trends over time, identify top-performing products and regions, and generate actionable insights to optimize sales and marketing.